J-Pozenato/CheapestHotel/challenge-python-hotel-reservation-test/README.md

-Nearly empty Python3 project with a failing test!
+Super complete Python3 project with a succes test!
 ===

 **DO NOT change the names of the function (get_cheapest_hotel) or of the file and folder it is in, changing it implies in disqualification.**